DUNE-DAQ/docs/docs/packages/daq-release/development_workflow_gitflow.md

 5. Technically, the pull request can be merged without reviews.
 But it's highly recommended the author request reviews from other developers if the code change is significant.

 The active development period comes to an end when the `develop` branch is ready to be tagged.
 The procedure for this is described in the next section.
-It is _highly_ recommended that before this is done the package's codebase is checked for:
+For C++ packages, it is _highly_ recommended that before this is done the package's codebase is checked for:

-1. [compliance with our coding guidelines](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/) -- in particular that `dbt-build` is run with the `--lint` option and no major issues revealed
+1. [compliance with our C++ coding guidelines](https://dune-daq-sw.readthedocs.io/en/latest/packages/styleguide/) -- in particular that `dbt-build` is run with the `--lint` option and no major issues revealed

 2. `dbt-clang-format.sh` is run on the codebase so that whitespace formatting is correct